langguard/langguard-python/README.md

 # Create a guard agent
 agent = GuardAgent(llm="openai")

-# Judge a prompt with custom temperature
+# Screen a prompt with custom temperature
-response = agent.judge(
+response = agent.screen(
-    specification="Only allow code-related questions",
-    prompt="How do I implement a binary search tree?", temperature=0.1
+    "How do I implement a binary search tree?",
+    "Only allow code-related questions",
+    temperature=0.1
 )